MicrosoftDocs/cognitive-toolkit-docs/articles/Hands-On-Labs-Image-Recognition.md

 We assume that you have already installed CNTK and can run the CNTK command.
 This tutorial was held at KDD 2016 and requires a recent build, please [see here](./Setup-CNTK-on-your-machine.md) for setup instructions.
 You can just follow the instructions for downloading a binary install package from that page.
-For image related taks you should do this on a machine with a capable CUDA-compatible GPU.
+For image related tasks you should do this on a machine with a capable CUDA-compatible GPU.

 Next, please download a ZIP archive (about 12 MB): Click on [this link](https://github.com/Microsoft/CNTK/blob/fseide/kdd/Tutorials/CNTK_HandsOn_KDD2016.zip), and then on the Download button.